 Applying to College

 Gross Catholic is committed to fostering and supporting the academic growth of all students throughout their four years of high school.
 The Guidance Department works diligently with students, parents, teachers, and administrators to promote academic success for all students through educational planning, course selection, testing, and academic monitoring.

-- Administered to all sophomores in November.
+- Administered to all Freshmen and Sophomores.

 PSAT/NMSQT (Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test)